-What does Boots Of Spanish Leather mean?
+What do you think Boots Of Spanish Leather means?

 Bob Dylan: Boots Of Spanish Leather Meaning